 - Applications which require review by DAAG will be processed within fifteen days.
 If your application is not recommended for approval, we will also notify you within fifteen days

-- For more complicated applications, such as a requirement for us to seek guidance from the Confidentiality Advisory Group (CAG), approval is likely to take longer (timescales will vary dependant on external bodies, who cannot be held to HSCIC SLAs).
+- For more complicated applications, approval is likely to take longer (timescales will vary dependant on external bodies, who cannot be held to HSCIC SLAs).
 Such cases should be the exception and we will notify you if this is the case.
-For these more complicated applications, we will work to an Service Level that the applications should spend no longer than thirty days at HSCIC, plus any extra time needed to fit the schedules of external bodies
+For these more complicated applications, we will work to an Service Level that the applications should spend no longer than thirty days at HSCIC, plus any extra time needed to fit the schedules of external bodies.

 - Once approval has been granted and the data sharing agreement has been signed by both parties, the release of the data will take a maximum of fourteen days, depending on the amount of processing required.
 We will notify you when approval is given and the timescales for providing access to the data.